A scientific approach to government

 • Transparency.
 Major processes - like hiring decisions at universities and grant proposal decisions - are documented, and these documents are public.

-• Power is distributed across a lot of people.
+• Power is distributed across lots of people.

 • Positions of power - like department chairman and NSF program officer - are held for limited periods.